 - High Resolution Imaging – Building super-resolution microscopes, such as photoactivated localization microscopy (PALM)

 - Immunochemical Diagnostics – Creating new technologies for the identification of disease, for example, “lab-on-a-chip” immunoassays

 - Non-Invasive Optical Imaging – Developing real-time, non-invasive methods to evaluate and monitor tissues and organs

 Recent accomplishments include the development of several high-resolution optical imaging tools designed to explore both the microscopic and macroscopic worlds of cells and organisms.

-Learn more about the engineering side of biomedical science at our Biophysics Scientific Interest Group.
+Learn more about the engineering side of biomedical science at our Biomedical Engineering Scientific Interest Group.

 This page was last updated on Wednesday, June 7, 2023